aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-pens/_index.md

 To draw graphics with a specific pen width, follow these steps:

-1. Create a Bitmap class object.
+1. Create a `Bitmap` class object.
-2. Initialize the Graphics object from the created bitmap.
+2. Initialize the `Graphics` object from the created bitmap.
-3. Create a new Pen with the desired width.
+3. Create a new `Pen` with the desired width.
-4. Utilize the DrawLine method to draw a line with the specified width.
+4. Utilize the `drawLine()` method to draw a line with the specified width.
 5. Save the output in any desired image format.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Pens-Width-Width.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Pens-Width-Width.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/Pens/Width_out.png" alt="Pen width" width="500" />